bugratufan/axion-hdl/README.md

 **Stop wrestling with register maps defined in spreadsheets or clunky external tools.**

-**Axion-HDL** gives you the freedom to define your registers YOUR way: directly inside your VHDL code OR via standard XML files.
+**Axion-HDL** gives you the freedom to define your registers YOUR way: directly inside your VHDL code OR via XML, YAML, or JSON files.
 Whichever path you choose, you get a fully compliant, rock-solid AXI4-Lite slave interface in seconds.

 ## 🚀 Two Ways to Play